 A student’s federal and state satisfactory academic progress (SAP) review for financial aid eligibility will be determined at the end of the spring semester using both standard letter grades, which earn grade points, and grades converted to the alternative grading scale, as well as the resulting cumulative grade point average (CGPA).
 The alternative grading scale has the same weighted factors in the SAP review as do the standard letter grades that earn grade points, except that the alternative grades will have a 0.0 GPA to factor into the SAP calculation of a minimum CGPA for future aid eligibility.
 The federal minimum CGPA requirement is a 2.0 CGPA for undergraduates, and a 3.0 CGPA for graduate students.

 Choosing alternative grading does not eliminate the University’s requirement to process the semester (in some cases) or annual SAP review.
-Students who choose all alternative grades may have a resulting 0.0 GPA which could negatively impact future considerations for academic choices and financial aid.
+Students who choose all alternative grades may have a resulting 0.0 CGPA which could negatively impact future considerations for academic choices and financial aid.

 If you have financial aid related questions, you should consult with your campus Office of Student Aid representative.